Beyoncé and Jay Z welcome twins

 “We would like to share our love and happiness.
 We have been blessed two times over.
 We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes.
 The Carters, ” she posted.

-A photo of Beyoncé accompanying the announcement, in which she was surrounded by flowers and draped in sheer material, spurred both excitement and parody.
+A photo of Beyoncé accompanying her February announcement, in which she was surrounded by flowers and draped in sheer material, spurred both excitement and parody.
 It also broke records for the most-liked photo on Instagram.

 And cameras where there for her star-studded baby shower held in May.